bimobject/docs/docs/documentation/supplier/supplier-overview.md

 # Supplier overview

-:::info
+:::warning Are you a supplier?
-This page is about managaing suppliers as a user of Eando X.
+This page is about managaing suppliers as an Eando X user.
 If you are a supplier looking for information, please refer to the [supplier quickstart](/documentation/getting-started/supplier-quickstart).
 :::

+Suppliers are an integral part of the Eando X workflow.
+They are the companies that manufacture the components you use in your products.
+If your suppliers are part of Eando X, you can use their components in your products, and request the components that are not in the library yet.

+This allows you to get accurate LCU's without having to ask the suppliers for data on their manufacturing process.
+If a supplier updates their components, these changes will be automatically reflected in your products as well.

+## Adding a supplier to your library

+If you are new to Eando X, you might not have any suppliers in yor library yet.
+Read more about how to add a supplier [here](/documentation/supplier/adding-a-supplier).

-## What is a supplier?
+## Inviting a supplier

+If any of your suppliers are not part of Eando X, you can send them an invite to the platform, along with a request for the components you need.
+Read more about it [here](/documentation/supplier/inviting-a-supplier).